zforster/zakforster/content/posts/lambda-or-fargate/index.md

 The launch of cloud computing and services such as [EC2](https://aws.amazon.com/ec2/) removed the need to physically acquire hardware.
 This however, did not remove the need to patch and maintain those virtual servers.

-The introduction of [serverless](https://aws.amazon.com/serverless/) fundamentally changed the way compute was provisioned.
-Serverless solutions abstract away both server maintenance and capacity planning, allowing engineers to focus on the code to solve a particular business problem, rather than the supporting infrastructure.
+The introduction of [serverless](https://aws.amazon.com/serverless/) fundamentally changed the way compute is provisioned.
+Serverless solutions abstract away both server maintenance and capacity planning, allowing engineers to focus on the code to solve a particular problem, rather than the supporting infrastructure.
 Despite the name, applications using serverless architectures still run on virtual servers; we as engineers are simply abstracted away from those instances.

 ## What Is AWS Fargate?